trailofbits/algo/docs/deploy-from-macos.md

 Catalina comes with Python 3 installed as `/usr/bin/python3`.
 This file, and certain others like `/usr/bin/git`, start out as stub files that prompt you to install the Command Line Developer Tools package the first time you run them.
 This is the easiest way to install Python 3 on Catalina.

 Note that Python 3 from Command Line Developer Tools prior to the release for Xcode 11.5 on 2020-05-20 might not work with Algo.
-If Software Update does not offer to update an older version of the tools you can download a newer version from [here](https://developer.apple.com/download/more/) (AppleID login required).
+If Software Update does not offer to update an older version of the tools you can download a newer version from [here](https://developer.apple.com/download/more/) (Apple ID login required).

 ## macOS prior to 10.15 Catalina